 If you are in the process of building your home, chances are your exterior wall cavities are exposed.
 If that is the case, here are some available options for insulating your exterior walls:

 - Foam Board Insulation: Foam boards are an easy-to-install insulation option with good thermal resistance and relatively little thickness.
-They are also good at preventing heat conduction through structural elements like wood studs.
+They also prevent heat conduction through structural elements like wood studs.

 - Concrete Block Insulation: Concrete blocks used to build homes are insulated by filling the core or coating the exterior with insulation.

 - Insulated Concrete Forms: Insulating concrete forms are structures in which concrete is poured.
 They remain in place even after the system is built to provide insulation.
-They help save up to 20% on energy and offer noise control too.
+They help save up to 20 to 25% on energy and offer noise control too.

 - Radiant Barriers: Radiant barriers are also a good option if you have exposed exterior cavities.
 They are highly effective at preventing heat transfer by reflecting incoming light.

-- Structural Insulated Panels: SIPs are a building system in which an insulating core is sandwiched between two layers of structural board.
+- Structural Insulated Panels: These are a building system in which an insulating core is sandwiched between two layers of structural board.
 SIP-built houses provide superior insulation compared to traditional building materials.

-If you’re just getting started with constructing your home, it’s a good idea to talk to your contractor to see if SIPs would be a good fit for you.
+If you’re just getting started with constructing your home, it’s a good idea to talk to your contractor to determine whether SIPs would be a good fit.

 Enclosed External Cavities: